 - Use other mix-ins.
-Any taco toppings are fair game!
+Any of your favorite toppings are fair game!
 Try olives, sliced jalapeños, sour cream, homemade salsa, guacamole or avocado slices, diced onion, you name it!

 - Try another Dorito.
 I love the classic Nacho Cheese Doritos, but literally any other flavor of Dorito works great.
-Try Salsa Verde, Spicy Nacho, Cool Ranch, you name it!
+Try Salsa Verde, Spicy Nacho, Cool Ranch, regular tortilla chips, crunchy tortilla strips, you name it!

 - Make it vegetarian.
 Make this into a meatless meal by using a meatless variety of ground beef or just adding more beans!

 Pin this recipe to save for laterPin this recipe to your favorite board

 - 1 cup black beans (drained and rinsed)